023. Multimodal anticipation and response to unpredictable car collisions in immersive virtual reality (ongoing)

 I developed the BrainBeats toolbox, implemented as an open-source EEGLAB plugin to facilitate the study of brain-heart interplay, using EEG and cardiovascular signals (ECG/PPG).

-4 methods are available: 1) heartbeats-evoked potentials (HEP) and oscillations (HEO), which captures how the brain responds to heartbeats with millisecond accuracy; 2) Extraction of EEG and HRV metrics (time, frequency, and nonlinear domains) to find associations or differences between these features or or assessing Pre/Post-intervention changes; 3) Extract cardiac field artifacts (CFAs) from EEG signals with independent component analysis (ICA); and 4) calculate brain-heart coherence and causal interactions to better understand the interplay between the two systems.
+Four methods are available: 1) heartbeats-evoked potentials (HEP) and oscillations (HEO), which captures how the brain responds to heartbeats with millisecond accuracy; 2) extraction of EEG and HRV metrics (time, frequency, and nonlinear domains) to find associations or differences between these features, or to assess Pre/Post-intervention changes; 3) Extract cardiac field artifacts (CFAs) from EEG signals with independent component analysis (ICA); and 4) calculate brain-heart coherence and causal interactions to better understand the interplay between the two systems.
 The toolbox is for both novices (general user interface) and experts (command line) and comes with a step-by-step tutorial.

 015. EEG and HRV correlates of well-being using low-cost wearable neurotech (2024)